 What Do Frogs Eat?

-To answer this question, we’ll examine what common foods most frogs like to eat.
+To answer this question, we’ll examine the common foods most frogs like to eat.
 In addition, we’ll explore how frogs hunt and forage for food.
 We’ll also take a moment to compare what frogs eat in the wild versus what they eat as pets.
 Finally, we’ll end with a brief discussion of what baby frogs eat.
 Let’s hop along to the next section and get started exploring all there is to know about frogs and their diet.

-What Do Frogs Like to Eat?
+What Do Wild Frogs Eat?

 • Insects